-If either your annual income or your net worth is less than $107,000, you can invest up to the greater of either $2,200 or 5% of the lesser of your annual income or net worth during any 12-month period.
+If your annual income or net worth is less than $107,000, you can invest 5% of the greater of your annual income or net worth; or

-If both your annual income and your net worth are equal to or more than $107,000 then you can invest up to 10% of annual income or net worth, whichever is lesser up to a maximum of $107,000 during any 12-month period.
+If both your income and net worth are equal to or more than $107,000, you can invest 10% of the greater of your annual income or net worth, not to exceed an amount of $107,000.